Alexmhack/AI-ChatBot-MongoDB/README.md

-# QuadzAIBot
+# AI ChatBot MongoDB
-AI Chatbot for the Quadz Customer Support Platform built using Streamlit, Langchain &amp; OpenAI
+AI Chatbot that can be integrated Applications specifically using MongoDB Database.
+Built using Streamlit, Langchain & OpenAI & Custom MongoDB Connector.

 ## Setup
 *NOTE: Instructions for Ubuntu 22*